zenglekidd/LeetcodeInSwift/README.md

 Related:
 * [Maximum Subarray](#Array)
-* 'Data Structures and Algorithms' by Aho, Hop- croft, and Ullman (Chapter10 on "Algorithm DesignTechniques")
+* 'Data Structures and Algorithms' undergraduate book by Aho, Hop- croft, and Ullman (Chapter10 on "Algorithm Design Techniques")

-- [ ] A Note on the Standard Strategy for Developing Loop Invariants and Loops by David Gries (ScienceofComputerProgramming2,pp. 207- 214)
+- [ ] 'A Note on the Standard Strategy for Developing Loop Invariants and Loops' by David Gries (ScienceofComputerProgramming2,pp. 207- 214)

 ## Sequence
 - [ ] Master the  [sliding window technique](https://discuss.leetcode.com/topic/30941/here-is-a-10-line-template-that-can-solve-most-substring-problems)  that applies to many substring or subarray problems.